-Therefore, if your child isn’t learning well in one format, try another.
+Therefore, try another if your child isn’t learning well in one format.
 Seeing the material in another format can often help the child understand the concept better.

 6. Determine whether the exam allows students to skip questions.
 Anyone who has ever taken a placement test knows that getting hung up on one question is easy.
 And if you spend too much time on that question, it can kill your shot of getting many other questions right if the test is timed.

 Therefore, it is often a much better testing strategy to skip more complex questions and return to them after all the easier ones have been answered.
 This technique ensures the examinee is budgeting their time most advantageously.

 7. Work with a tutor.
 Math tutors were hard to access and could be costly in the past.
 However, the increase in online tutoring programs has made it easier for many families to afford a tutor.

 Additionally, these tutors can tailor their study plans to meet your child’s needs.
 Working with a tutor can ensure your child sticks to a study plan and has access to additional instruction if they need it.

 8. Try not to stress too much.
 While it is good to be prepared for the Algebra 1 placement test, many parents worry too much about their child’s performance.
 It’s worth remembering that this is a placement exam, which means it should reflect your child’s current understanding.

 At the end of the day, getting into the most appropriate class is the best academic outcome you can expect.
 This outcome will ensure your child isn’t placed in a class that is too advanced or not advanced enough.